Home

 Luculia pinceana

-I wish you could smell these on your computer!
+I wish you could smell these through your screen!
 Luculia pinceana is a rare shrub from southern Asia with a deliciously sweet scent.
-Throughout fall and winter, when most plants lack color, it bursts forth with a stunning display of pink blooms.
+Throughout fall and winter, when most plants lack color, it bursts forth with a stunning display of pink blossoms.
 The flowers appear in large trusses that resemble Hydrangeas.
-This is a cool-climate plant and may not thrive in warm conditions.
-It is extremely rare — I don't know any other US source for it on the internet.
+This is a cool-climate plant and might not thrive in hot climates.
+It is rare in cultivation, and seldom seen for sale.

 Luculia pinceana

-Luculia pinceana is an evergreen bush in the Rubiaceae (Gardenia) family.
-It grows about 10-12 feet tall and wide, although it may be pruned to any size.
-The plant is attractive even without blooms, with lush, thick leaves from 6 to 9 inches long.
-The flower clusters are about 8 inches across and may appear any time of year, but mostly when the day length shortens in autumn and winter.
+Luculia pinceana is an evergreen bush in the Gardenia family (Rubiaceae).
+It grows about 8 to 12 feet tall, although you can prune it to any size you wish.
+The plant is attractive even without blooms, with lush, thick leaves about 6 to 9 inches long.
+The flower clusters get around 8 inches across and can appear any time of year, but mostly in autumn and winter.
 The inch-wide blooms start out as bright pink buds and open to a light pink or almost white.
 Its jasmine-like perfume can be smelled from across the garden!

 Luculia pinceana

-Luculia pinceana is happiest in mild conditions, with daytime temperatures below 80 degrees, and cooler nights.
-It might not thrive if temperatures are consistently above the low 80s and nights are warm.
-In autumn, it should have night-time temperatures below about 55° in order to stimulate flowering.
-This species needs protection from frost.
-It's possible that it won't survive below about 28 degrees F. It prefers part-sun, with some protection from strong afternoon sun.
-It may be grown in a pot or in the ground in a slightly-acid soil mix that is very well draining.
+Luculia pinceana is happiest in mild conditions, with daytime temperatures below 80-85°F, and nights that are cool.
+It might not thrive if temperatures are consistently above the mid 80s and nights are warm.
+The plant needs protection from frost.
+It's possible that it won't survive below about 28°F. It prefers part-sun, with some protection from strong afternoon sun.
+It grows fine in a large pot in a slightly-acid soil mix that is well draining.
 Keep the soil evenly moist for best results.
-Over about 40% humidity is recommended.
+Over about 40% humidity is best.
+In autumn, give it night temperatures below about 55°F in order to stimulate flowering.
+In the right conditions, it is easy to grow.

 Luculia pinceana